 Subscriptions

-A subscription is a configuration that tells Hook0 where to deliver events and which events to deliver.
-Subscriptions connect your webhook endpoints to the events they care about.
+A subscription tells Hook0 where to deliver events and which events to deliver.
+It pairs a webhook endpoint URL with filtering criteria so only relevant events get sent.

 - Subscriptions belong to an Application